LeeLizuoLiu/AnkiClips/README.md

 - Download .zip file and extract to addons21/

 # Possible bugs
 May pop up console windows when processing
+Without puncturation
+Becasue of the limitness of audio recognition, there could be some wrong recognizing vocabularies.